ANNarchy 5.0.0

 img = img.resize((480, 640)) /255.

-= np.array(img) inp.r
+inp.r = np.array(img)

-An example is provided in examples/image/Image.py
+An example is provided in examples/image/Image.py.

 Videos

-class allows to retrieve images from a Webcam, using the OpenCV computer vision library, version 4.0 or later. pkg-config opencv4 --cflags --libs
+The VideoPopulation class allows to retrieve images from a Webcam, using the OpenCV computer vision library, version 4.0 or later. pkg-config opencv4 --cflags --libs should not return an error. vtk might have to be additionally installed.

 import ANNarchy as ann